 Takeaway:

-Q: What’s the safest way to protect pricing momentum in Ladera Ranch?
+Q: What is the single most effective way to protect pricing momentum in Ladera Ranch?

 Example: